MottaStefano/GISTnet-MD/docs/pymol_generator_guide.md

 ## 📂 Output Directory Ecosystem & Files

 When you run the script, it populates your `--out_dir` (default: `./pymol_global_viz`) with a synchronized ecosystem of files.
-You only ever need to interact with the Master Script.
+It generates a global overview across all data, but also creates class-specific subdirectories so you can isolate the features belonging exclusively to the Wild-Type or the Mutant.

 ```text
 pymol_global_viz/